What is dementia?

 Did you know:

-There are around 2,800 people living with a diagnosis of dementia in our care homes – about 37% of our residents
+- Around 2,800 people are living with a diagnosis of dementia in our care homes – about 37% of our residents.

-Our approach is to focus on the things that the resident living with dementia can do and that bring them happiness, rather than things they can no longer do
+- Our approach is to focus on the things that residents living with dementia can do and that bring them happiness rather than on things they can no longer do.